IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 ## Still to do

-- The main-menu screen needs tweaking.
+- ~~The main-menu screen needs tweaking.
 The transparency is a bit off.
-The exit dialog shows transparency problems too.
+The exit dialog shows transparency problems too.~~
+- Menu transparency is fixed.
+I had to set a blend mode for the alpha channel to work.
 - Most of the main-menu buttons don't work yet.
-The Options menu is likely to be my next task.
 - 2D sound works, music works, but I don't have an SDL library for 3D (positional) sound.
 I may have to look at OpenAL.
 - Everything else.